coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 ### Other tools

-Here are some other tools we use, though they are not currently integrated into the default "rake" checking task:
+Here are some other tools we use for checking quality or security, though they are not currently integrated into the default "rake" checking task:

 * OWASP ZAP web application security scanner.
   You are encouraged to use this and other web application scanners to find and